kenlhlui/pydatacuration-p/docs/after_restart/README.md

 # After restart

 1. Open 'Terminal', click the little down arrow next to the first tab, and switch to 'Ubuntu'

    <img src="01_open-terminal.gif" width="70%" height="70%">

+>[!Notes]
+> Check the guide if the terminal shows `Logon failure: the user has not been granted the requested logon type at this computer.` after switching to Ubuntu.

 2. Run the following script to initialize the python environment for running the tool, and to update the tool.